When Should I Review My Estate Plan?

 ___ Divorce could be on the horizon for one of my heirs and I want to protect any inheritance I might give to my heir

-(likely a child) to insure it will ultimately end up in the hands of my grandchildren.
+(likely a child) to ensure it will ultimately end up in the hands of my grandchildren.

 Provisions for Children/Grandchildren: